MrColour/Advent_of_Code/2016/day_22/README.md

 the A* algorithm.

 My current solution is using BFS with a queue.
-The only problem is that the nature of the problem may require a lot of memory to end up being used.
+The only problem is that the nature of the problem requires a lot of memory to end up being used.

 UPDATE: It seems that even BFS would not be a possible solution